 - Examine the problem of crossover in power amplifier and power transistor using OrCAD PSpice.

-- Power supply, power factor, and regulation problems are demonstrated with help simulation and better visualized.
+- Power supply, power factor, and regulation problems are demonstrated with the help of simulation and better visualized.

 - Finally, the characteristics of electronic devices are discussed and simulated for how they are connected to get NAND or NOR gates.